 Most spell-checkers don’t recognise the word ‘homologation’, but most car enthusiasts surely do.
 Essentially, it’s the requirement to build a certain number of road cars in order to satisfy racing regulations.
 It’s also responsible for some of the most pulse-spiking machines ever to wear number plates.

 Group B rallying, banned in 1986, produced its fair share of homologation specials.
 Audi Sport Quattro, MG Metro 6R4, Lancia Delta S4, Ford RS200 and Peugeot 205 T16… all are household names, and rightly so, but how many remember the Opel Manta 400?

-This particular Manta will soon be listed on Collecting Cars, a new online auction platform that aims to emulate the success of American website, Bring A Trailer.
-It’s backed by Top Gear presenter Chris Harris and already has a diverse selection of classics consigned for sale.
+This particular Manta was sold via Collecting Cars, an online auction platform that aims to emulate the success of American website, Bring A Trailer.
+It’s backed by Top Gear presenter Chris Harris and always has a diverse selection of classics consigned for sale.

-Here a few of the early highlights, starting with that Opel…
+Here a few highlights from those listings, starting with the Opel…

 Opel Manta 400 (1983)